-What have hedge funds been doing with Xilinx, Inc. (NASDAQ:XLNX)?
+How have hedgies been trading Xilinx, Inc. (NASDAQ:XLNX)?

-At the end of the third quarter, a total of 23 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -8% from one quarter earlier.
-With hedge funds’ sentiment swirling, there exists a select group of key hedge fund managers who were boosting their holdings considerably (or already accumulated large positions).
+At the end of the third quarter, a total of 38 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -3% from the previous quarter.
+The graph below displays the number of hedge funds with bullish position in XLNX over the last 17 quarters.
+With hedge funds’ sentiment swirling, there exists an “upper tier” of notable hedge fund managers who were boosting their stakes considerably (or already accumulated large positions).

 Among these funds, Arrowstreet Capital held the most valuable stake in Xilinx, Inc. (NASDAQ:XLNX), which was worth $229.5 million at the end of the third quarter.
 On the second spot was AQR Capital Management which amassed $214.6 million worth of shares.
 Alkeon Capital Management, Renaissance Technologies, and Two Sigma Advisors were also very fond of the stock, becoming one of the largest hedge fund holders of the company.
 In terms of the portfolio weights assigned to each position Ratan Capital Group allocated the biggest weight to Xilinx, Inc. (NASDAQ:XLNX), around 2.18% of its portfolio.
 Mark Asset Management is also relatively very bullish on the stock, dishing out 1.03 percent of its 13F equity portfolio to XLNX.